A Tractable Unified Skew-t Distribution and Its Copula for Heterogeneous Asymmetries: Unified Skew-Elliptical Distributions

 The TrUSE distribution is more tractable than the general USE for three reasons.
-First, it simplifies the parameter space because $\Sigma$ is a deterministic function of $\{\Omega,A\}$, whereas for a general USE the off-diagonal elements of $\Sigma$ have complex nonlinear bounds given $\{\Omega,\Delta\}$.
+First, it simplifies the parameter space because $\Sigma$ is not a parameter, but instead a deterministic function of $\{\Omega,A\}$.
+In contrast, for a general USE $\Sigma$ is a parameter with off-diagonal elements that have complex nonlinear bounds given $\{\Omega,\Delta\}$.
 Second, it is more computationally tractable to compute inference because (i) the density at~\eqref{eq:sue_pdf} is simplified, and (ii) efficient MCMC sampling is possible from the augmented posterior constructed using an extended likelihood based on the joint of $(\mX,\mL)$.
-Third, a parameter identification constraint that is straightforward to impose exists as outlined below.
+Third, a parameter identification constraint that is straightforward to impose exists as outlined later.
 In contrast, it is hard to compute statistical inference for the unconstrained parameters of the general USE distribution.
-The tractability of TrUST distribution is illustrated in Section~\ref{sec:04}.
+In particular, the tractability of the TrUST distribution is illustrated in Section~\ref{sec:04}.

-Adopting Assumption~\ref{asmp:CI} alone is insufficient to identify the USE distribution under permutation of $\mL$. \cite{wang2023non} discuss this problem in detail, which is characterized by the lemma below.
+Adopting Assumption~\ref{asmp:CI} alone is insufficient to identify the latent variable $\mL$ permutation for the USE distribution. \cite{wang2023non} discuss this problem in detail, which is characterized by the lemma below.